albinwwells/glacier-mass-balance/README.md

 This is taken and adapted from the code written by David Rounce found on Github at drounce/Rounce2018JGR

 ## 6. velocityPlots.py
-Basic code for plotting the velocity of a glacier without running other calculations
+Basic code for plotting the velocity of a glacier without running other calculations.
+This file works independently from the others

 ## 7. viewMBFigure.py
 Basic code for opening and viewing saved figures